In-home Health and Hygiene

 • Insulin injections

-• Wound and injury management (post vet visit, with vet involvement)
+• Wound and injury aftercare support (post vet visit)

 HYGIENE

-• Health-related grooming (matted fur, potty path, paws, etc.)
+• Health-related grooming (matted fur, potty path, paws, face/ears (no ear plucking), cat lion cut, etc.)

 Important